adaptivegears/bootstrap/README.md

-# Bootstrap - Ansible Playbook Runner
+# `bootstrap` - Ansible Playbook Runner

-Bootstrap is a command-line utility that simplifies the execution of Ansible playbooks, making it easier to bootstrap systems with a consistent configuration.
+`bootstrap` is a command-line utility that simplifies the execution of Ansible playbooks, making it easier to bootstrap systems with a consistent configuration.

 ## Getting Started